W. E. B. Du Bois

+William Edward Burghardt Du Bois (/duːˈbɔɪs/ doo-BOYSS-'; February 23, 1868 – August 27, 1963) was an American sociologist, writer, historian, and Pan-Africanist civil rights activist.

-Earlier, Du Bois had risen to national prominence as a leader of the Niagara Movement, a group of African-American activists who wanted equal rights for blacks.
-Du Bois and his supporters opposed the Atlanta compromise, an agreement crafted by Booker T. Washington which provided that Southern blacks would work and submit to white political rule, while Southern whites guaranteed that blacks would receive basic educational and economic opportunities.
+Born in Great Barrington, Massachusetts, Du Bois grew up in a relatively tolerant and integrated community.
+After completing graduate work at Harvard University, where he was the first African American to earn a doctorate, Du Bois rose to national prominence as a leader of the Niagara Movement, a group of black civil rights activists seeking equal rights.
+Du Bois and his supporters opposed the Atlanta Compromise.
 Instead, Du Bois insisted on full civil rights and increased political representation, which he believed would be brought about by the African-American intellectual elite.
-He referred to this group as the Talented Tenth, a concept under the umbrella of racial uplift, and believed that African Americans needed the chances for advanced education to develop its leadership.
+He referred to this group as the talented tenth, a concept under the umbrella of racial uplift, and believed that African Americans needed the chance for advanced education to develop their leadership.

+Du Bois was one of the founders of the National Association for the Advancement of Colored People (NAACP) in 1909.
+Du Bois used his position in the NAACP to respond to racist incidents.
+After the First World War, he attended the Pan-African Congresses, embraced socialism and became a professor at Atlanta University.
+Once the Second World War had ended, he engaged in peace activism and was targeted by the Federal Bureau of Investigation.
+He spent the last years of his life in Ghana and died in Accra on August 27, 1963.

-Racism was the main target of Du Bois's polemic, and he strongly protested against lynching, Jim Crow laws, and discrimination in education and employment.
+Du Bois was a prolific author.
+He primarily targeted racism with his writing, which protested strongly against lynching, Jim Crow laws, and racial discrimination in important social institutions.
 His cause included people of color everywhere, particularly Africans and Asians in colonies.
-He was a proponent of Pan-Africanism and helped organize several Pan-African Congresses to fight for the independence of African colonies from European powers.
+He was a proponent of Pan-Africanism and helped organize several meetings of the Pan-African Congress to fight for the independence of African colonies from European powers.
 Du Bois made several trips to Europe, Africa and Asia.
-After World War I, he surveyed the experiences of American black soldiers in France and documented widespread prejudice and racism in the United States military.

-Du Bois was a prolific author.
-His collection of essays, The Souls of Black Folk, is a seminal work in African-American literature; and his 1935 magnum opus, Black Reconstruction in America, challenged the prevailing orthodoxy that blacks were responsible for the failures of the Reconstruction Era.
+His collection of essays, The Souls of Black Folk, is a seminal work in African-American literature; and his 1935 magnum opus, Black Reconstruction in America, challenged the prevailing orthodoxy that blacks were responsible for the failures of the Reconstruction era.
 Borrowing a phrase from Frederick Douglass, he popularized the use of the term color line to represent the injustice of the separate but equal doctrine prevalent in American social and political life.
-He opens The Souls of Black Folk with the central thesis of much of his life's work: "The problem of the twentieth century is the problem of the color-line."

-His 1940 autobiography Dusk of Dawn is regarded in part as one of the first scientific treatises in the field of American sociology, and he published two other life stories, all three containing essays on sociology, politics and history.
+His 1940 autobiography Dusk of Dawn is regarded in part as one of the first scientific treatises in the field of American sociology.
 In his role as editor of the NAACP's journal The Crisis, he published many influential pieces.
-Du Bois believed that capitalism was a primary cause of racism, and he was generally sympathetic to socialist causes throughout his life.
-He was an ardent peace activist and advocated nuclear disarmament.
-The United States Civil Rights Act, embodying many of the reforms for which Du Bois had campaigned his entire life, was enacted a year after his death.
+Du Bois believed that capitalism was a primary cause of racism, and he was sympathetic to socialist causes.